A Concise Introduction to

 The ICC profile format refers to it's common color space as the Profile Connection Space (PCS), which is closely based on

 the CIE XYZ space.
-ICC profile are based on a Tagged format, so they
+ICC profile have a Tagged format, so they are

 profile information, and may also contain a lot of other optional